rajivaPavan/pintos-projects/src/userprog/DESIGNDOC.md

 R. P. Pitiwaduge 210479L rajiva.21@cse.mrt.ac.lk

----- PRELIMINARIES ----

->> If you have any preliminary comments on your submission, notes for the
->> TAs, or extra credit, please give them here.

->> Please cite any offline or online sources you consulted while
->> preparing your submission, other than the Pintos documentation, course
->> text, lecture notes, and course staff.

 			   ARGUMENT PASSING
 			   ================

----- DATA STRUCTURES ----

->> A1: Copy here the declaration of each new or changed `struct' or
->> `struct' member, global or static variable, `typedef', or
->> enumeration.
-Identify the purpose of each in 25 words or less.

 ---- ALGORITHMS ----

 > A2: Briefly describe how you implemented argument parsing.

-When a new process is created using the `process_execute` function, the name of the thread to be created is extracted from the filename parameter.
-This is done by using the `strtok_r` function to tokenize the filename parameter and extract the first token, which represents the name of the executable file.
+When a new process is created using the `process_execute()` function, the name of the thread to be created is extracted from the filename parameter.
+This is done by using the `strtok_r()` function to tokenize the filename parameter and extract the first token, which represents the name of the executable file.
 The extracted name is then used as the name of the new thread that will be created to run the executable.

-Moving on to the `start_process` function; Technically, the parameter `file_name_` in `static void start_process (void *file_name_)` consists of the file name of the executable and arguements passed along with it.
+Moving on to the `start_process()` function; Technically, the parameter `file_name_` in `static void start_process (void *file_name_)` consists of the file name of the executable and arguements passed along with it.
 Therefore, it was renamed to `command_` which was a more suitable variable name.

 > How do you arrange for the elements of argv[] to be in the right order?